bpmn-io/bpmn.io/src/blog/2023/011-form-js-1.6.md

   </p>
 </div>

 Customize the behavior of your dynamic list.
-The ability to add/remove components, how many default items are rendered, how many items show uncollapsed, and more.
+Decide whether adding and removing items should be possible, how many default items to render, how many items to show uncollapsed, and more.
 We give you quite a lot of control in configuring this component.

-As an example, if wanted to use dynamic lists as a read-only array data renderer, simply disable the ability to add/remove entries on the dynamic list, make all the child fields read-only and voilà.
+For example, if you want to use dynamic lists as a read-only array data renderer, simply disable the ability to add/remove entries on the dynamic list, make all the child fields read-only, and voilà.

 <div class="figure full-size">
   <img src="{{ assets }}/attachments/blog/2023/011-dynamic-list-readonly.png">
   <p class="caption">
-    Use the component however you like, it opens up many avenues for creative use cases.
+    Use the component however you like.
+It opens up many avenues for creative use cases.
   </p>
 </div>

-And the best part, you still get all the features you expect out of simple elements in your dynamic list repetitions.
-You may now make use of the `this` variable within FEEL expressions to refer to the local 'scope' of a dynamic list's rendered element.
+The best part is that you still get all the features you expect from simple elements in your dynamic list repetitions.
+You may now use the `this` variable within FEEL expressions to refer to the local 'scope' of a dynamic list's rendered element.

-As small heads up however, we are planning to make some changes to how these scopes work in the future, so keep this in mind.
+As a small heads-up, we plan to change how these scopes work, so keep this in mind.

 <div class="figure full-size">
   <img src="{{ assets }}/attachments/blog/2023/011-dynamic-list-simple-scope.gif">
   <p class="caption">
-    Conditionally hide or show on a row by row basis within a dynamic list.
+    Conditionally hide or show on a row-by-row basis within a dynamic list.
   </p>
 </div>

-So, while simple on the surface, the dynamic list really was the final piece of the puzzle for a great deal of applications.
-The ability to flexibly handle data arrays combined with binding paths and keys leads to make quick configuration and clean data outputs the default experience in form-js.
+So, while simple on the surface, the dynamic list was the final piece of the puzzle for many elaborate form use cases.
+The ability to flexibly handle data arrays combined with binding paths and keys leads to making quick configuration and clean data outputs the default experience in form-js.

-Now, what if you're dealing with much larger data sets that you want to render in the application, browse through, maybe use as a reference within your form?
+What if you're dealing with much larger data sets that you want to render in the application, browse through, and use as a reference within your form?

 ## Tables Displaying Structured Data at Scale

-The new table component in `form-js@1.6.0` brings an improved approach data displaying within forms, allowing you to work with massive datasources in a clean and structured environment, with sorting and pagination giving you plenty of control.
+The new table component in `form-js@1.6.0` brings an improved approach to data displaying within forms, allowing you to work with large amounts of data in a clean and structured environment.
+They support sorting and pagination, giving you plenty of control.

 <div class="figure full-size">
   <img src="{{ assets }}/attachments/blog/2023/011-tables.gif">